oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/choosing-a-model/_index.md

  - **[Domain on PV]({{< relref "/samples/domains/domain-home-on-pv/_index.md" >}})**:
    - Set the domain resource `domain.spec.domainHomeSourceType` attribute to `PersistentVolume`.
    - Supply a WebLogic installation in an image and supply a WebLogic configuration as a domain home in a persistent volume.
-   - Optionally supply domain resource `domain.spec.configuration.initialDomainOnPV` section to provide information for the Operator to create the initial domain home.
+   - Optionally supply the domain resource `domain.spec.configuration.initialDomainOnPV` section to provide information for the Operator to create the initial domain home.
    - Supply WebLogic applications in the persistent volume.
-   - Update the WebLogic configuration using WLST, or WebLogic Server Administration Console.
+   - Update the WebLogic configuration using WLST, or the WebLogic Server Administration Console.
    - Optionally use [configuration overrides]({{< relref "/managing-domains/configoverrides/_index.md" >}})
      supplied in a Kubernetes ConfigMap.
-Use this only if WLST, or WebLogic Server Administration Console does not fit your deployment strategy.
+Use this only if WLST, or the WebLogic Server Administration Console does not fit your deployment strategy.

 Note that you can use different domain home types for different domains; there's no restriction on having domains with different domain home types in the same Kubernetes cluster or namespace.